-Title VI & Environmental Justice Plan and Public Participation Plan (PPP)
+Title VI Plan, Environmental Justice Plan, and Public Participation Plan (PPP)

 The Grand Strand Area Transportation Study (GSATS) assures that no person shall, on the grounds of race, color, or national origin, as provided by Title VI of the Civil Rights Act of 1964 and the Civil Rights Restoration Act of 1987 (PL 100.259), be excluded from participation in, be denied the benefits of, or be otherwise subjected to discrimination under any program or activity.
 GSATS further assures that every effort will be made to ensure nondiscrimination in all of its programs and activities, whether those programs and activities are federally funded or not.
 In the event GSATS distributes federal aid funds to another government entity, GSATS will include Title VI language in all written agreements and will monitor for compliance.